How To Write a Resume with No Experience

 Once you realize this truth – that you have value to add to an employer even if you gained that ability outside of employment experience – it makes the conundrum of how to write your first resume with no “experience” much easier.
 Here are some tips:

-Start With the Focus
+Start With Your Resume Focus

 As the late resume guru Yana Parker used to say, “a resume without a job target is like a book without a title.”

 Your resume needs to be targeted to be effective.
-If you don’t know what you want, and your target isn’t made clear in your resume, your reader won’t know what you want either, and they definitely won’t take the time and go to the trouble to figure it out.
+If you don’t know what you want, and your job search target isn’t made clear in your resume, your reader won’t know what you want either, and they definitely won’t take the time and go to the trouble to figure it out.

-The first step to writing your resume is to decide what type of job you will be targeting with the resume, as specifically as possible.
+Therefore, the first step to writing your resume is to decide what type of job you will be targeting with the resume, as specifically as possible.

 Remember.
 Your resume isn’t about you.
 It is about what you can offer the employer.